radupetrisel/guess-the-flag/Readme.md

 These challenges come from different tutorials throughout the 100 days of the course.

 <b> Challenge from Project 3 (technique project)</b>: Go back to project 2 and replace the Image view used for flags with a new FlagImage() view that renders one flag image using the specific set of modifiers we had.

+<b> Challenge from Project 3 (technique project)</b>: Create a custom ViewModifier (and accompanying View extension) that makes a view have a large, blue font suitable for prominent titles in a view.